 You don’t need a flagship to get a good Android experience, not anymore.
 With initiatives like Android One, Android Go, and Google’s own step into the affordable market, Google has made mid-range and even low-range devices usable again.
 With so many options on the market now, it’s hard to tell which ones are even worth your time.
 Let’s dig through and get to know the best affordable Android phones you can buy, as of July 2020.

 New for JULY:

 The full Google Pixel experience, but affordable

 For the last three years, Google’s Pixel phones have been the pinnacle of the Android phone experience.
 Pixel phones offer consistent, monthly updates, exceptional camera quality, and a pleasantly near-stock Android OS.
 Thus far, this experience has come at a flagship price (barring purchasing an older, discounted model).

-That all changed with the launch of the Google Pixel 3a and Pixel 3a XL at Google I/O almost one year ago.
+That all changed with the launch of the Google Pixel 3a and Pixel 3a XL at Google I/O over a year ago.
 While not spec sheet stuffers like some other devices, the Pixel 3a and 3a XL have the most important spec secured: an identical rear-facing camera to the one found on last years flagship Pixel 3.

 If you really do care about the specs, there are some important differences you should be aware of.
 For example, the Pixel 3a has a 5.6-inch, 2220×1080 display, while the Pixel 3a XL, the larger phone, has a 6-inch display with a smaller resolution of 2160×1080.
 Thankfully, both models still feature OLED panels.
 Additionally, the Pixel 3a XL has a 3700mAh battery to the smaller Pixel 3a’s 3000mAh one.